marcellbarsony/obsidian/Linux/Privesc/Cron Jobs.md

 <!-- Write Privilege {{{-->
 ### Write Privilege

-Check if the any of the Cron directories have write privilege
+Check if the any of the Cron directories or its files have write privilege set

 `/etc/cron.d`